smcclab/smc-course/_resources/01-faq.md

 [Dr. Alec Hunter](https://www.alexanderhunter.com.au) and [Dr. Charles Martin](https://charlesmartin.com.au).

+### It's definitely running in Semester 1, right?

+Yep.
+At one stage last year (2020) it looked like the LENS class might get pushed to Semester 2, but for 2021 at least it'll be running in Semester 1.

 ### Do I have to be a livecoder to take part?

 No!
 If you're in any way interested in code/technology & music and want to use